amirrezaalasti/Archgpt/README.md

-# ArchIng - AI Assistant for Architects
+# ArcIng - AI Assistant for Architects

 A modern, ChatGPT-style interface specifically designed for architects.
 Built with React and Vite.